- Keywords: programming puzzles, program synthesis, language models, GPT-3, Python, coding, problems, dataset

 - TL;DR: A new type of programming challenge with a diverse set of puzzles (from basics to open problems) defined solely in Python code and supporting self-training of solvers (e.g. program synthesis and language models) for evaluating programming proficiency

 - Abstract: We introduce a new type of programming challenge called programming puzzles, as an objective and comprehensive evaluation of program synthesis, and release an open-source dataset of Python Programming Puzzles (P3).
-Each puzzle is defined by a short Python program $f$, and the goal is to find an input $x$ which makes $f$ output "True".
-The puzzles are objective in that each one is specified entirely by the source code of its verifier $f$, so evaluating $f(x)$ is all that is needed to test a candidate solution $x$.
+Each puzzle is defined by a short Python program $f$, and the goal is to find an input which makes $f$ return True.
+The puzzles are objective in that each one is specified entirely by the source code of its verifier $f$, so evaluating $f$ is all that is needed to test a candidate solution.
 They do not require an answer key or input/output examples, nor do they depend on natural language understanding.
-The dataset is comprehensive in that it spans problems of a range of difficulties and domains, ranging from trivial string manipulation problems that are immediately obvious to human programmers (but not necessarily to AI), to classic programming puzzles (e.g., Towers of Hanoi), to interview/competitive-programming problems (e.g., dynamic programming), to longstanding open problems in algorithms and mathematics (e.g., factoring).
-The objective nature of P3 readily supports self-supervised bootstrapping.
-We develop baseline enumerative program synthesis and GPT-3 solvers that are capable of solving easy puzzles---even without access to any reference solutions---by learning from their own past solutions.
-Based on a small user study, we find puzzle difficulty to correlate between human programmers and the baseline AI solvers.
+The dataset is comprehensive in that it spans problems of a range of difficulties and domains, ranging from trivial string manipulation problems, to classic programming puzzles (e.g., Tower of Hanoi), to interview/competitive-programming problems (e.g., dynamic programming), to longstanding open problems in algorithms and mathematics (e.g., factoring).
+We develop baseline enumerative program synthesis, GPT-3 and Codex solvers that are capable of solving puzzles---even without access to any reference solutions---by learning from their own past solutions.
+Codex performs best, solving up to 18% of 397 test problems with a single try and 80% of the problems with 1,000 tries per problem.
+In a small user study, we find a positive correlation between puzzle-solving performance and coding experience, and between the puzzle difficulty for humans and AI solvers.
+Therefore, further improvements on P3 could have a significant impact on many program synthesis areas.

 - Supplementary Material: zip